Moshiri-Lab/SEPIA-paper-final/README.md

  METRIC			The metric you want to generate violin plots for with the data
 ```

-- __figures/__ - figures used in the SEPIA paper, including the violin plots
+- __figures/__ - holds figures used in the SEPIA paper, including the violin plots